ismasan/plumb/README.md

   end
 end

-# User normally as any other Plumb step
+# Use normally as any other Plumb step
 result = CreateUser.resolve(name: 'Joe', age: 40)
 # result.valid?
 # result.errors